jurgen-kluft/cunittest/README.md

 - Windows
 - Mac OS

-If you like my work and want to support me, please consider to buy me a coffee!
+If you like my work and want to support me.
+Please consider to buy me a [coffee!](https://www.buymeacoffee.com/Jur93n)
 <img src="bmacoffee.png" width="100">

 ## Memory Leaks